 — Click here to read the full article on the New York Times.

 Reach out to Dr. Washton.
 Private.
 Discrete.
-Effective.
+Confidential.

-For “problem drinkers” – who by definition are not alcoholic and not physically addicted to alcohol – learning how to moderate alcohol consumption within safer limits can sometimes be realistic and attainable.
-Our moderate drinking program may be able to help you learn to cut down.
-Call or click here to find out if moderation is a realistic goal for you.
+When drinking is out of control and has already caused serious consequences, stopping your drinking completely may be the best path, at least as a starting point.
+But for “problem drinkers” – who by definition are not alcoholic and not physically addicted to alcohol – learning how to moderate alcohol consumption within safer limits can sometimes be realistic and attainable.
+Our moderate drinking program can help you learn to cut down on your alcohol consumption and find out for yourself whether moderation or abstinence is the best choice (click here to see if you’re a good candidate for moderation).
+Contact us today, to set up your initial consultation with Dr. Washton to explore your options.